namanchhaparia06/PriceForecasting_Prophet_TimeSeries/README.md

 - s(t): It is the Seasonality component.
 The number of advertisement views might also depend on the season.
 For example, in the Northern hemisphere during the summer months, people are likely to spend more time outdoors and less time in from of their computers.
 Such seasonal fluctuations can be very different for different business time series.
 The second component is thus a function that models seasonal trends.

--h(t): The Holidays component.
+- h(t): The Holidays component.
 We use the information for holidays which have a clear impact on most business time series.
 Note that holidays vary between years, countries, etc. and therefore the information needs to be explicitly provided to the model.

 - εt:    The error term εt stands for random fluctuations that cannot be explained by the model.
 As usual, it is assumed that εt follows a normal distribution N (0, σ2) with zero mean and unknown variance σ that has to be derived from the data.